KaisenOrg/kaisen/documents/wad.md

 </div>

-The paths screen organizes and categorizes the content available on the platform, allowing users to navigate different areas of knowledge.
-It is essential for discovering and organizing learning, offering filtering capabilities by topics, interests, and difficulty levels.
-This allows users to easily identify which paths best meet their educational needs and objectives.
+The tracks screen is the central environment for content discovery, where all the platform's material is organized and categorized by areas of knowledge.
+To facilitate the search, the interface offers filtering features by topics, interests, and difficulty levels, allowing users to easily find the most suitable tracks for their educational goals.
+Furthermore, the platform encourages collective building: users who wish to improve a track can start their collaboration through the "Collaborate" button.

 <div align="center">